N-R-K/ChibiHash/README.md

 - Faster bulk handling without using 128 bit multiplication.
 - Investigate better/faster compressor for the 256 bit -> 64 bit reduction.
-- Drop moremur in favor of using existing multiplier (digits of pi) for the finisher ??
+- Drop moremur in favor of using existing multiplier (digits of e) for the finisher ??

 ---